Improving Focus And Confidence: Exercise For ADHD

 ADHD is classified in a few different ways.
 Some classify the condition as an intellectual disorder, while others categorize the symptoms as a neurological or developmental disorder.
 Whatever the umbrella term used to describe the condition and its symptoms, attention-deficit/hyperactivity disorder can be highly impactful to those it affects.

 Broad ADHD symptoms include inattention, hyperactivity, and impulsivity.
 Put into practice, these symptoms can manifest as difficulty concentrating, difficulty sitting still without fidgeting, inability to control verbal or physical outbursts, and experiencing sensory overwhelm.
-All of these can create an environment that can make learning and engaging with others more difficult and create problems in school and the workplace as children grow into adulthood.
+All of these can create an environment that makes learning and engaging with others more difficult, creating problems in school and the workplace as children grow into adulthood.

 Risk factors

-The greatest risk factor involved in ADHD is having a family with a diagnosis of ADHD or a similar disorder.
-A family history of anxiety has also been linked to diagnosis in a child.
+The greatest risk factor for being diagnosed with ADHD is having a family member with a diagnosis of ADHD or a similar disorder.
+A family history of anxiety has also been linked to the diagnosis.
 Like most disorders, prompt diagnosis and treatment are key to minimizing the effects of this disorder.

-ADHD can affect children and adults.
+ADHD can affect children and adults, but as a neurodevelopmental condition is considered to always start in childhood.
 Most commonly, children do not receive a diagnosis until they have reached school age, as the symptoms of ADHD may not manifest as problematic until a child is placed in an academic setting where sitting still, focusing, and engaging in a task are required for several hours at a time.
 During play, children with ADHD are usually able to cope quite well with their disorder and may not require immediate treatment.
+However, they may require some interventions related to social and conversational skills.

-Adults might not receive a diagnosis at all but can experience difficulties in relationships and the workplace.
+Adults can experience difficulties in relationships and the workplace.
 Because ADHD can negatively impact your ability to focus, deadlines might go unmet, responsibilities can be forgotten, and procrastination can become a rule of behavior rather than an occasional indulgence.
-In relationships, people with ADHD can find challenges, as they might forget important dates, misunderstand emotional cues due to distraction, lose or forget important items, and may not be able to comprehend the severity of a problem relayed to them by their partner.
+In relationships, people with ADHD might forget important dates, misunderstand emotional cues due to distraction, lose or forget important items, or lose focus during conversations that are important to their partner.

 How can ADHD affect everyday life?

-Sometimes, the symptoms can be extremely mild and may not require intensive therapeutic or pharmaceutical intervention; instead, they may be managed through organization tools and personal interventions.
-Others, however, may experience effects that can be severe and dramatic enough to require several forms of intervention, including behavioral therapies, medication, lifestyle changes, and supplements.
+For some people with ADHD, the symptoms are relatively mild and may not require intensive therapeutic or pharmaceutical intervention; instead, they may be managed through organization tools and personal interventions.
+Others, however, may experience symptoms that can be severe and dramatic enough to require several forms of intervention, including behavioral therapies, ADHD medications, lifestyle changes, and supplements.

 What are the treatment options?